rosemary | insimoneskitchen.com

 Add a sprig of rosemary to your vegetables while boiling.
 Especially cauliflower and rosemary work great together.
 For some inspiration I am naming just a few uses of rosemary, but – of course – feel free to go wild and experiment.
 And let us know what you made too!

 Rosemary oil is nice and easy to make yourself.
 Wash the rosemary under running water and dry with kitchen paper.
-The washed sprigs are best bruised quickly with a knife to release the aromatic oils, add them into a bottle that can be sealed and fill with oil.
-After about a day or four the oil will have gotten a subtle but delicious rosemary flavor.
+The washed sprigs are best bruised quickly with a knife to release the aromatic oils, add them into a bottle that can be sealed and fill with a good quality olive oil.
+After about four days the oil will have gotten a subtle but delicious rosemary flavor.
 Beautiful in salads.
 Of course you can use the same method to make a pretty rosemary vinegar.

 Another super easy one; rosemary salt; coursely chopped rosemary mixed with seasalt, put into a pestle and mortar and grind together.
 Put in a pretty jar and you have a great salt to season your meat (or a nice gift too) Don’t feel scared to add some peppercorns or other spices to make your own ‘signature’ salt mix.